jaismin-kaur/jaismin-kaur/README.md

 - 👋 Hi there....!
-- I am Jaismin kaur,A passionate Web Developer from India.Currently I am pursuing B.tech in Computer Science Engineering.
+- I am Jaismin kaur,A passionate Web Developer from India.
+Completed B.tech in Computer Science Engineering.
 - I love to research ,design ,to code, built website and bring them to the market.
 - Learning new things,self driven, hard working and friendly.
 - My linkedln profile.....www.linkedin.com/in/jaismin-kaur-9542621a7
-- 🌱 I’m currently learning ...React JS
 - 📫 How to reach me ...jaisminkaur0704@gmail.com

 <!---